 I was in a car accident, have a desk job, and an extremely active lifestyle.
 My TCM (traditional Chinese Medicine practitioner) told me that in many cases of bloating, she relieved her clients by loosening the muscles in their back.
 After months of other treatments, this was the one thing that SIGNIFICANTLY worked.
 I see my massage therapist, chiropractor, physiotherapist, and do craniosacral massage once a week, but I try to squeeze in 2-3 acupuncture appointments if I can.
 There are so many benefits and it feels sooo good.
 Check out my blog post on the benefits of acupuncture.

 Digestive enzymes (before and during meals helps your body absorb nutrients from food).
 Probiotics (for a flourishing microbiome).
 Prebiotics (to feed your beneficial gut bacteria).
 Deglycyrrhizinated licorice (DGL) and lemon balm tincture (repair and soothe stomach lining).
-Just to name a few! *note consult with your health practitioner before starting any new supplements!* More on supplements coming soon…
+Just to name a few! *note consult with your health practitioner before starting any new supplements!* Click here for my comprehensive post on gut health supplements I take.

 Mindful Eating Habits